Interpolations of monoidal categories and algebraic structures by invariant theory: Structures in and a proof of Theorems and

 In the other direction, assume that the pairing $X^{(p,q)}\ot X^{(q,p)}\to K$ is non-degenerate.
 This means that if $f$ is a $\chi$-negligible morphism in $\C_{univ}$ then $F_Y(f)=0$.
 This implies that $F_Y$ splits via $\C_{\chi}$, and we have already seen that this implies that $(Y,(y_i))\cong (Z,(z_i))$, where $(Z,(z_i))$ is the closed orbit which $(Y,(y_i))$ specializes to. \end{proof}

 A special case of the next corollary was used in \cite{meirHopfI} to prove that every finite dimensional semisimple Hopf algebra admits at most finitely many Hopf orders over any number ring: \begin{corollary} Assume that $(Y,(y_i))$ has a closed orbit.
 Let $X^{(p,q)}\subseteq Y^{p,q}$ be the subspace of constructible elements.
-Then $X^{(p,q)} = (A^{p,q})^G$ where $G = \Aut(Y,(y_i))$. \end{corollary} \begin{proof} This follows immediately because in this case $\C_{\chi}\cong \Rep(\Aut(G))$ and the hom-spaces in $\C_{\chi}$ are spanned by the constructible elements. \end{proof}
+Then $X^{(p,q)} = (Y^{p,q})^G$ where $G = \Aut(Y,(y_i))$. \end{corollary} \begin{proof} This follows immediately because in this case $\C_{\chi}\cong \Rep(G)$ and the hom-spaces in $\C_{\chi}$ are spanned by the constructible elements. \end{proof} \begin{remark} A simple example of a non-closed orbit is given as follows: Let $Y=K^2$ and consider a single tensor $T$ of type $(1,1)$ (i.e. an endomorphism).
+The orbit of the nilpotent linear transformation $e_{12}$ is not closed, and contains the zero endomorphism in its closure.
+The algebra of invariants $\winf$ is a polynomial algebra on $\Tr(T^n)$ $n=0,1,2,\ldots$, and the character of invariants of $(K^2,e_{12})$ and $(K^2,0)$ is given by $\chi(\Tr(T^n)) = 0$ for $n>0$ and $\chi(\dim) = 2$.
+Even though $e_{12}\neq 0$, $T$ will be a negligible morphism and will therefore vanish in $\C_{\chi}$.
+The category that we will get is $\Rep(\GL_2)$, as $\GL_2$ is the automorphism group of $(K^2,0)$. \end{remark}